ao-libre/ao-gallery/README.md

 REACT_APP_PRISMA_HTTP_LINK=http://localhost:4000
 ```

-You need to create a `Cloduinary` account in order to use this application.
+You need to create a `Cloudinary` account in order to use this application.
 https://cloudinary.com/

 You also need to run the backend application: